Toot toot, chugga chugga, big red car...

 - Big Eater: Anthony.

-- Carnivore Confusion: Dorothy's a Dinosaur, obviously a tyrannosaurus rex sort, but it's OK because she eats... roses.
+- Carnivore Confusion: Dorothy's a Dinosaur, obviously a tyrannosaurus rex sort complete with sharp teeth, but it's OK because she eats... roses.

 - While not dealing with eating but similar still, Captain Feathersword is a friendly pirate.